Vincent Lampert: Exorcism

 Father Vince Lampert received his exorcism classroom training at the Pontifical North American College in Rome, Italy.
-He was in the same training class with Father Gary Thomas, the exorcist for San Jose, California US.
+He was in the same training class with Father Gary Thomas, the exorcist for San Jose, California, US.
 Matt Baglio wrote the book, The Rite: The Making of a Modern Exorcist based on Father Gary Thomas, that later became the 2011 movie, The Rite.
-Father Lampert received practical experience, by assisting on over 40 exorcisms with Father Carmine de Filippis, who is the mentor for exorcists in the Diocese of Rome.
+Lampert received practical experience, by assisting on over 40 exorcisms with Father Carmine de Filippis, who is the mentor for exorcists in the Diocese of Rome.
 While speaking to students about exorcism at Seton Hall University about his training, he told them he spent three months training to be an exorcist.

-At the invitation of the Newman Center of Montclair State, Father Lampert gave a talk to the students.
+At the invitation of the Newman Center of Montclair State, Lampert gave a talk to the students.
 He told them about how he went to a local ice cream shop to celebrate, after a year long series of prayers over a person, who was finally released from their demonic situation.

-During a 2016 talk with students at Purdue University, Father Vince Lampert identified various occult practices that could lead a person to be tied to evil.
+During a 2016 talk with students at Purdue University, Lampert identified various occult practices that could lead a person to be tied to evil.
 The presence of an evil spirit include bodily contortions, changes in the person's voice, unpleasant odors, and temperature changes in a room.

-Father Vince Lampert consulted on a famous case, as the designated exorcist of the Archdiocese of Indianapolis.
-Father Michael Maginot, pastor of St. Stephen Martyr Church in Merrillville, Indiana, had permission from his Bishop Dale Joseph Melczek to work with Father Vince on a house then owned by Zak Bagans.
+Lampert consulted on a famous case, as the designated exorcist of the Archdiocese of Indianapolis.
+Father Michael Maginot, pastor of St. Stephen Martyr Church in Merrillville, Indiana, had permission from his Bishop Dale Joseph Melczek to work with Lampert on a house then owned by Zak Bagans.
 After various prayers and blessings, including the use of holy water, the house was demolished in 2016.